allegro/blog/_posts/2021-04-09-python-logging.md

 ## Why did I write this library?

 I'm a big fan of logging.
-I'm also a fan of logging as much extra data as possible, and I'm a fan of `logging.debug` entries.
+I like to log as much extra data as possible, and I'm fond of `logging.debug` entries.

-I'm also a fan of the DRY approach.
+I'm also a DRY approach believer.
 I feel strong anxiety when I see repetition in code.
 And my mind literally hangs when I need to do `Ctrl-C/V`, even if it's justified by circumstances.
-In such cases, I start to focus on getting rid of copy-pastes instead of how to write functionality.
+In such cases I start to focus on getting rid of copy-pastes instead of writing new code.

 Combining all these „passions” is not always easy.
-It's hard to log everything, without repeating things.
+It's hard to log everything without repeating things.
 Even if it's possible, it usually leads to inelegant code.

-Eg, if I want to log that some error happened:
+For example, if I want to log that some error occured:

 ```python
 logger.error('Foo happened: %s', e)
 ```

 So far it's clean and easy.
-But wait, it would be nice to add some extra details, like `user` (then you could search by `user` in [Kibana], if your logs goes there):
+It would be nice to add some extra details though, like `user` (then you could search by `user` in [Kibana], if your logs goes there):

 ```python